vexcat/Elliot2/README.md

 This program also features odometry using tank kinematics.
 This makes it possible to move to an absolute position during autonomous, regardless of physical obstruction, like caps.

-It is recommended to use a high velocity value on position commands, with a delay to match.
-This allows for quick motion, while a delay makes sure the brake mode hold has time to properly stop the robot.

 ## catOS
 The catOS menu system is <s>a confusing mess</s> a glorious and minimalistic UI for robot configuration.